xuanzee/PUI2016_fb55/HW1_fb55/README.md

 for the new set up to be incorporated in your environment.
 However, every new bash terminal you open will automatically read the .bashrc/.bash_profile and know about your new alias/env variables

 ### GRADING:
-We will grade you based on the README file you create in the github directory as described above.
-The screen shots need to show the appropriate lines in the .bashrc and that running the commands takes you to the right directory.
+We will grade you based on the README.md file you create in the github directory as described above.
+The README.mdfile **has to be your own!** While you can work in groups this must be written by you in your own words, to show you know what is going on.
+The screen shots need to show the appropriate lines in the .bashrc and that running the commands as requested takes you to the right directory.

 ![Screenshot 1 Assignment 2: my .bashrc](HW1_SS1.png)
 ![Screenshot 2 Assignment 2: my succesfull commands using $PUI2016 and the pui2016 alias](HW1_SS2.png)